ROH World Television Championship

-The ROH World Television Championship is a professional wrestling world television championship in the Ring of Honor (ROH) promotion.
-With the introduction of the ROH World Television Championship, the television type championship returned to national exposure.
-The reigning champion is Nick Wayne, who is in his first reign.
+The ROH World Television Championship is a men's professional wrestling world television championship created and promoted by the American promotion Ring of Honor (ROH).
+With the introduction of the title on January 20, 2010, the television-type championship returned to national exposure.
+The inaugural champion was Eddie Edwards.
+In addition to being in ROH, the championship is also occasionally defended on All Elite Wrestling's (AEW) programs, as AEW and ROH are both owned by Tony Khan.
+The current champion is Action Andretti who is in his first reign.
+He won the title by defeating "Blackheart" Lio Rush at Death Before Dishonor on August 21, 2026.